Binance Review

 Another characteristic that led so many users to Binance was a competitive fee structure.
 The platform is one of the most competitive on the market.
 Another factor leading to the company’s notoriety is the large and fast-growing range of markets listed and the products offered.

 Binance is a top ten visited website in the investing category, according to SimilarWeb.
-The main website, binance.com, received over 130 million visits in June 2021.
+The main website, binance.com, received around 216 million visits within a 3 month period of November 2022 to January 2023.

 Another characteristic that led so many users to Binance was a competitive fee structure.
 The platform is one of the most competitive on the market.
 Another factor leading to the company’s notoriety is the large and fast-growing range of markets listed and the products offered.

 Binance is a top ten visited website in the investing category, according to SimilarWeb.
-The main website, binance.com, received over 130 million visits in June 2021.
+The main website, binance.com, received around 216 million visits within a 3 month period of November 2022 to January 2023.

 Products and Services